Home

 The buyer may tell you they have a pre-approval when in fact they don't.

-This may be because they are just stringing you along or because they aren't quite sure what a pre-approval is and what it means.
+This may be because they are just stringing you along, or because they aren't quite sure what a pre-approval is and what it means.

 Whether the buyer says they are pre-approved or not ask this next question.

-* What mortgage lender will you be using?
+• What mortgage lender will you be using?

 - The buyer should have a quick answer to this question.
 Watch their body language to see if they hesitate or shift their look away from yours.

-Help the Buyer and Yourself
+Help the Buyer and Yourself when You Qualify

-If you read my section about mortgage brokers, you know I'm a big fan.
-Sending the buyer to a mortgage broker, might just save the contract if the buyer isn't gold.
+If you read my section about Mortgage Brokers, you know I'm a big fan.
+Sending the buyer to a mortgage broker, might just save the contract, if the buyer isn't gold.

 Here is one way to approach the buyer.

-You: Mary and John, would you mind if I shared something with you that might save you some money and time?
+You: Mary and John, would you mind if I shared something with you, that might save you some money and time?

 Buyer: Sure, go ahead.